|Title||Climate, vegetation, permafrost interactions in Arctic tundra|

 |Contact info||Monique.Heijmans@wur.nl, 0317-484167, www.wur.nl/en/Persons/dr.ir.-MMPD-Monique-Heijmans.htm|

-Thesis topics could include greenhouse experiments, data analysis, field studies, or ecosystem modelling.
+Thesis topics could include data analysis, field studies, ecosystem modelling or dendrochronology (with Ute Sass-Klaassen).
 Possibilities depend on availability of plant material, season, or planned field campaigns.
 The topic will be tailored towards your needs and interests.
 Collaborations with other groups are often possible.

 |Requirements||Depends on topic|